Berber kings of Roman-era Tunisia: Masinissa and Syphax

 After the Battle of Zama (202 BC), Masinissa became famous and was held in high esteem as a friend of the Roman people.
 For over fifty years he ruled as King of Numidia (lands west of Carthage) until his death in 148 BC.
 During his reign farming and trade prospered, and the vital pulse of Berber culture quickened.
 Government institutions were established, evidently having an independent Berber origin, although informed by Punic civil traditions; indeed, Masinissa encouraged the cultural influence of Carthage.
-"The state, the life of the cites, art, religion, writing—all underwent a rapid process of Punicization."
+"The state, the life of the cities, art, religion, writing—all underwent a rapid process of Punicization."
 The language used at court was Punic.
 "He successfully developed agriculture and commerce, and encouraged the spread of Punic civilization."

 Masinissa also cultivated a grand vision of uniting all the Berbero-Libyan peoples from the frontiers of Egypt to the Atlantic.
 His expansionist actions were directed mainly against the surviving city-state of Carthage.
 Eventually Masinissa's aggressive actions achieved several major acquisitions of lands previously held by Carthage, not only at the borders of Numidia and Carthage, but extending also well south of Punic territory, and including Mediterranean seaports in Tripolitania to the east of Carthage.
 Indeed, his last war against Carthage turned out to be a prelude to the Third Punic War (149–146 BC).
 Here, Rome intervened and eventually besieged and destroyed Carthage.

 A not altogether novel view was that "Rome destroyed Carthage to prevent Masinissa from seizing it and becoming a Mediterranean power."
 Confronting with the Roman siege, Carthage entrusted the defense of the city to Hasdrubal, a grandson of Masinissa.
 Accordingly, suspicions arose among the Romans about the role of the elderly yet still able king, now in his nineties.

 Masinissa caused slight anxiety.
 It was a grandson of his that was organizing the defense of Carthage, and the king himself, who saw the fruits of his ambitions now snatched from his grasp, was somewhat cold when asked for assistance; when later he proffered it, he was told abruptly that the Romans would let him know when they needed help.